Daxaar/xrm-cli/README.md

 Add a new IXrmTask taking a CommandLine instance on it's ctor.
 This should provide the IXrmTask implementation with all of the information it needs off the command line.

-Bucket List:

-- Add new task to set custom import path